Skip to content

 4. Run the defragmentation process:

-• Ensure your Mac is connected to a power source and do not interrupt the process
+• Ensure your Mac is connected to a power source and never interrupt the process

 Remember, defragmentation should only be performed on Macs with HDDs, never on SSDs.